aws-samples/eks-workshop/content/advanced/430_emr_on_eks/sample_workload.md

 ![EMR Console of virtual cluster and jobs](/images/emr-on-eks/virtual-cluster1.png)

-In the next section we will cover how to use spark history server to view job history.
-We will also take a look at how to send logs to s3 and cloudwatch.
+In the next section we will cover how to monitor our jobs.